marcvty98/MD/README.md

 Robot setup can be constructed with one or some files with .urdf extension.

 ### ydlidar_ros_driver
+To use a Lidar with ros, you need ROS settings too.
+Well, everything about how lidar sensor works are here.

+The current project is completely configured with and no necessary do changes in this directory.
+But, if you want to know more about the YDLIDAR X4 sensor, you can see his GitHub repository [here](https://github.com/YDLIDAR/ydlidar_ros).

 ## 3D Printing stl files
+You will see the following directories and files within:
+  - Carcasa para KY040
+    - box.STL
+    - tapa.STL
+  - Engranajes
+    - engrj.STL
+    - pinon.STL
+  - Nivelador
+    - eje.STL
+  - Ranura
+    - ranura2.STL

+ These files are ready to be printed.

 ## Design
+The project design was divided in two parts:
+1. Diseño para el Sistema de Locomoción: Every part for the robot can do moves (rotations and rotations).
+2. Diseño para el Sistema de Conteo: Every part part for the robot can do Odometry.

 ## Electrical Diagrams-